Towards Designing Cost-Optimal Policies to Utilize IaaS Clouds under Online Learning: Introduction

 \section{Introduction}

 Infrastructure-as-a-Service (IaaS) holds exciting potential for users to elastically scale their computation capacity up and down to match the time-varying demand.
 This eliminates the need of purchasing their own servers to satisfy the peak demand, without causing unacceptable latencies.
 The global cloud IaaS market grew to \$34.6 billion in 2017, and is projected to increase to \$71.6 billion in 2020 \cite{Gartner}.
 Main IaaS service providers include Amazon, Microsoft, Google, etc. Amazon is the most popular and represents 51.8\% of the global market share in 2017; here, two typical purchase options are on-demand and spot instances (i.e., virtual machines).
 Recently, the issue of cost-effectively utilizing these two types of instances has received significant attention \cite{Kumar18a}.

-On-demand instances} are always available with a fixed price and tenants\footnote{In this paper, we will use "users" and "tenants" interchangeably.} pay only for the period in which instances are consumed on an hourly rate.
-Furthermore, tenants can also bid a price for {\em spot instances} and can successfully get them only if their bid price is above the spot price; spot instances will run until the bid price is below the spot price.
-Here, spot prices usually vary unpredictably over time and tenants will be charged the spot prices for their use \cite{Ben-Yehuda}.
-Compared to on-demand instances, spot instances reduce the cost by up to 50-90\% \cite{aws}.
+On-demand instances are always available at a fixed price and tenants\footnote{In this paper, we use "users" and "tenants" interchangeably.} pay only for the period in which instances are consumed at an hourly rate.
+Users can also bid a price for spot instances and successfully get them only if their bid is above the spot price.
+However, spot instances will get lost once the spot price becomes higher than their bid.
+Here, spot prices usually vary unpredictably over time and users will be charged the spot prices for their use.
+Compared to on-demand instances, spot instances can reduce the cost by up to 50-90\% \cite{aws}.
 Users that purchase cloud instances may also have their own instances, referred to as self-owned instances, which can be used to process jobs but are insufficient at times (hence the need to purchase extra IaaS instances).
 They may also not have any self-owned instances (e.g., in the case of startups) and therefore need to buy from the cloud all necessary computing resources.

-In terms of users, they may have their own instances, called self-owned instances, to process jobs; however, with new or original business introduced or expanding, they need to acquire more computing instances from IaaS clouds.
-They may also be startups who have not purchased their own instances yet due to the budget constraint but want to rent computing instances from IaaS clouds.
-As a result, facing cloud instances with attractive features in different aspects, a fundamental decision problem for these users is determining how to utilizing the purchase options in the cloud to complete their jobs cost-effectively.

-Each tenant's jobs have constraints such as parallelism bounds and deadlines \cite{Ferguson12a,Jain14P,Jain14,Jain12}.
-The parallelism bound specifies the maximum number of instances that could be utilized a job and each job has to be completed by some deadline to satisfy its response-time requirement.
-We assume without loss of generality that, it is always the most cost-effective to utilize self-owned instances of a user to process its jobs since it already has them.
-To be cost-optimal, the process under which users utilize self-owned and cloud instances to process each job is defined in advance by the cost of utilizing each type of instances and the ways that users are charged when utilizing cloud instances.